 Duty to manage work-related health risks

 Under the Health and Safety at Work Act 2015 (HSWA), you must ensure the health and safety of workers and that others are not put at risk from your work.
 You must eliminate risks so far as is reasonably practicable.
-Where elimination isn’t possible, you must minimise risks so far as is reasonably practicable.
+Where elimination is not possible, you must minimise risks so far as is reasonably practicable.

 Exposure and health monitoring

-Exposure monitoring allows you to see if your controls are effective or if there are additional areas where you need to put controls in place.
 Health monitoring is a way to check if the health of workers is being harmed from exposure to substances hazardous to health while carrying out work.
 It aims to detect early signs of ill-health or disease.

 Whether carrying out exposure monitoring is reasonably practicable will depend on your circumstances.
 To determine this, you should assess the risks of your work.
 You should engage with workers, and talk to a suitably qualified, trained and experienced health and safety professional to confirm if monitoring is appropriate for you (and if so, what type).